amiller/redblackmerkle/README.md

 Red-Black Merkle Tree
 =====================

-This is a demonstration of an Authenticated Data Structure [0] that can be used to provide proofs-of-efficiency, by which a Server demonstrates that it is capable of responding to some minimum number of queries within a time interval.
+This is a demonstration of an Authenticated Data Structure [0] that can be used to provide proofs-of-throughput, by which a Server demonstrates that it is capable of responding to some minimum number of queries within a time interval.

 A cloud-storage provider could use this to make public claims about the redundancy of its storage layout, using an approach similar to [1].
 Bitcoin [2] miners could use this to demonstrate their access to the 'unspent coins' database, which is necessary to validate transactions.